WPChill/rsvp/readme.txt

 === RSVP Plugin ===
 Contributors: mdedev
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=mikede%40mde%2ddev%2ecom&lc=US&item_name=Wordpress%20RSVP%20Plugin&no_note=0&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest
-Tags: rsvp, reserve, wedding, guestlist, attendee management Requires at least: 3.0
+Tags: rsvp, reserve, wedding, guestlist, attendee management, event management, event planning, wedding planning Requires at least: 3.0
 Tested up to: 4.3.1
 Stable tag: 2.1.3

-Easy to use rsvp plugin originally created for weddings but could be used for other events.
+Easy to use RSVP plugin to handle single events of any size.

 == Description ==

-This plugin was initially created for a wedding to make rsvp'ing easy as possible for guests.
+This plugin was created for events to make RSVP'ing easy as possible for guests.
 The main things we found lacking in existing plugins was:

-* Couldn't relate attendees together so one person could easily rsvp for their whole family
+* Couldn't relate attendees together so one person could easily RSVP for their whole family
 * Required people to remember/know some special knowledge (a code, a zipcode, etc...)

+We also recognize that no two events are alike so we have tried to make it as easy as possible to customize the plugin through custom questions and a slew of options.
+This will help with your event and/or wedding planning that you are undertaking.

 **Please Note** - I don't monitor the forums for issues.
 If you would like some help or would like to see a new feature please email me at mike AT mde DASH dev.com.
 I will see what I can do to help.

-**All new features are being developed in the pro version of the plugin, found at - https://www.rsvpproplugin.com/.
-We will continue to do bug fixes on the free version but new features will more than likely not be found in the free plugin**
+**New features are being developed in the pro version of the plugin, found at - https://www.rsvpproplugin.com/.
+We will continue to do bug fixes on the free version and support it.**

 The main development repository for this plugin is now on GitHub at https://github.com/medelibero/Wordpress-RSVP-Plugin/